Macuyiko/blog/content/2020/2020_11_cellular_exploration4.md

 > We guarantee that no pixel can be moved more than 32 pixels away. [paraphrased]

 In summary, the talk is very revealing.
 The remainder of it goes over the design.
-It does leave us hanging a bit in terms of the exact details and how we can answer the questions posed above.
+It does leave us hanging a bit in terms of the exact details and whether Noita really doesn't use a CA approach.
 One of the audience members in fact asks the same question (around 28:00):

 > You mentioned that the simulation is single buffered, did you try double buffering?
 > - This is just how we got going.
 But later on I also noticed that when you do double buffering, you have to update everything even when applying multi threading.